paketo-buildpacks/community/README.md

 This working groups is focused on Java related developments for Paketo buildpacks.
 It is to discuss [open Java subteam RFCs](https://github.com/paketo-buildpacks/rfcs/pulls?q=is%3Apr+is%3Aopen+label%3Ateam%2Fjava+), as well as project direction, status of open issues/pull-requests and to request features or provide feedback on the Java related buildpacks.

-These meetings occur bi-weekly on Tuesdays at 9:30am EST/EDT.
+These meetings occur monthly on the third Tuesdays at 9:30am EST/EDT.

 #### Meeting Info